2015, Vol. 2 Issue 4, Part B

 How to cite this article:

 Quratulan Ahmed, Levent Bat.
 Comparison of Pb and Cd concentration in tissues of fish Alepes djedaba (Forsskål, 1775) collected from Karachi fish Harbour.
-International Journal of Fauna and Biological Studies.
-2015; 2(4): 93-96.
+Int J Fauna Biol Stud 2015;2(4):93-96.